An important factor affecting compilation speed and memory requirements is the

 ambiguous or result in runtime type errors or segfaults.
 We do have to be

-, but we can shield the user from this through
+cautious with the use of coerce, but we can shield the user from this through

 careful module exports.
 Indeed, we have used role annotations on type classes